alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 1. Create an exploration using the variables and settings below.
 2. Export the data as CSV.
 3. Open the CSV in a spreadsheet tool using comma as the delimiter.
+4. Remove any rows above the column headers so that the first visible row contains the column headers.
-4. Insert a new column titled "Average time per view (seconds)".
+5. Insert a new column titled "Average time per view (seconds)".
-5. Divide the "User engagement" value by the "Views" value.
+6. Divide the "User engagement" value by the "Views" value.

 This produces an estimate of average engaged time per page view.